-Symbol Symbol explanation Symbol Symbol explanation DISCONNECT Check after disconnecting the connector to be measured.
-5 Procedure with Generic Scan Tool (GST, OBD-II scan tool) CONNECT Check after connecting the connector to be measured.
-(88) Procedure without CONSULT-II or GST Insert key into ignition switch.
-(AC) A/C switch is OFF.
-G C Remove key from ignition switch.
-AC A/C switch is ON.
-(COFF) Turn ignition switch to OFF position.
-REC switch is ON.
-Con Turn ignition switch to ON position.
-REC switch is OFF.
-C 57) Turn ignition switch to "START" position.
-DEF switch is ON.
+SYMBOL DESCRIPTION SYMBOL DESCRIPTION Check after disconnecting the connector to be measured. ® Procedure with Generic Scan Tool.
+(GST, OBD-II scan tool) Check after connecting the connector to be measured.
+TOOLS Procedure without CONSULT, CONSULT-II or GS Insert key into ignition switch.
+A/C OFF A/C switch is "OFF".
+Remove key from ignition switch.
+A/C ON A/C switch is "ON".
+Insert and remove key repeatedly.
+REC switch is "ON".
+Turn ignition switch to "OFF" position.
+REC switch is "OFF".
+Turn ignition switch to "ACC" position.
+Fan switch is "ON".
+(At any position except for "OFF" position) Turn ignition switch to "ON" position.
+Fan switch is "OFF".
+Turn ignition switch to "START" position.
+FUSE Apply fuse.
+C FF → ACC Turn ignition switch from "OFF" to "ACC" position.
+FUSE Apply positive voltage from battery with fuse (ACC) ON Turn ignition switch from "ACC" to "ON" position.
+BAT directly to components.
+OFF Turn ignition switch from "ACC" to "OFF" position.